Lip Service

 Illustration by Samantha Streibl

-Deadline: 5th January 2026 at 5pm
+Deadline: Friday 13th March 2026 at 5pm

 Lip Service is a quarterly publication by the Vagina Museum in the style of old school community magazines.
 In this A5 zine, the content ranges from expanded exhibition content and other longform commentary and cultural critique, to horoscopes and letters.
 The hope is that it serves as a forum for community engagement and knowledge exchange.